 R00 = at the institutional level, up to the NIH maximum (within the R00 total cost cap of $249,000/yr)

-All mentored K awards require that the applicant:
+We encourage K-awards in all areas of research supported by the NIDDK.
+All mentored K awards require that the awardee:

 - Be a U.S. citizen or permanent resident of the United States (does NOT apply to K99/R00)